mendix/docs/content/en/docs/developerportal/control-center/portfolio-managment-tool.md

 The **Portfolio Overview** page gives you an overview of all the projects in this portfolio.
 You can search for a project in the search bar.
 Clicking a project name shows the details of that project.

 {{% alert type="info" %}}
 When you view the project details, you can only **Post Note**.
-You cannot change any other info.
-To change other info, you need [edit the project](#edit-archive-delete-project).
+You cannot change any other information.
+To change other information, you need to [edit the project](#edit-archive-delete-project).
 {{% /alert %}}

 ### 2.1 Different Views